How To Use Coupons: A Beginner’s Guide To Extreme Couponing

 Don’t pay someone or buy an ebook to learn how to coupon!
 Instead, read my tips below on How To Use Coupons: A Beginner’s Guide To Extreme Couponing!
 This free guide is perfect if you’ve been wanting to start couponing and saving money, but don’t know where to begin.
 From coupon terminology, to where to find coupons, I’ve got you covered.
-So grab your water, tea, soda, or coffee (or a glass of wine or margarita – I don’t judge!) and let’s get started …
+So grab your water, tea, keto-friendly snack, soda, or coffee (or a glass of wine or margarita – I don’t judge!) and let’s get started …

 Wondering what “YMMV” means?
 You’re not alone.
 If you love browsing the Internet to find the hottest coupon deals, you may have come across unfamiliar terms in blogs and other coupon sites.
 Here’s a crash course in the language of coupons for the most widely used abbreviations; don’t worry, there won’tbe a test!

 YMMV: Your Mileage May Vary.
 This abbreviation actually has two meanings.
 One, it means exactly that – you may find the deal at one store but not another.
 And two, the deal may work depending on the manager of the store.
 Some stores do not have official coupon policies, so certain coupons and deals may not be approved by all managers.

 BOGO, B1G1: Buy One, Get One Free, or, Buy One, Get One % OFF.
 This is sometimes also known as B1G1.
 Simply buy one item and get another of the same one for free.
 Did you know, though, that you don’t always have to get both?
 Most stores will ring the item up at half price, which works to your benefit in the case that the store does not allow two coupons on a BOGO deal.